georgfedermann/ValueChainSimulator/README.md

 Work gets released to a value chain.
 Work gets processed in work centers within the value chain.
 The smallest amount of work is a unit of work.
+### Work center
+Each work center performs a step in creating the product of the value chain.
+A work center is where work gets processed.
+A work center has a name.
+A work center has a capacity.
+### Shelf
+A shelf is a place where work in process can be stored when it is not being processed in a work center.
+For a definition of work in compare "States of work" below.
 ### Value chain
 A value chain has a name.
 A value chain has a shelf to store released work.
 A value chain has a shelf to store finished work.
 A value chain consists of a series of one|zero (?) or more work centers.
-A work center is where work gets processed.
-A work center has a name.
-A work center has a capacity.
+Before and after each work center, there is a shelf to store work in process.
 ### Turn strategy
 A value chain has a turn strategy.
 A turn represents a step in time in which a work center can process work.
 In a turn a work center will fetch a number of items according to its capacity from its source shelf, process it and hand it over to its destination shelf.
 This concept does not support procedures yet where a work center might take more than one turn to process work.